The little church in the meadow in

 Supporting community needs.

 DCCC Alms gifted more than 100 small trees to senior centers in Cedar City so that they could be given to seniors at Christmas.
-Alms also raised $1200 through hosting a Hawaiian-themed lunch held on August 11, 2024, in the Fellowship Hall.
-Church members contributed various dishes, appetizers, and desserts.
-No one walked away hungry!
-Church goers donated $20 per person to enjoy this fabulous lunch.
+Church members contribute various dishes, appetizers, and desserts for fund-raising lunches held during the summer months.
+No one walks away hungry!
+Church goers donate $20 per person to enjoy the fabulous lunches.
 All monies raised help to support this year's projects benefitting seniors, families, and various worthwhile community charitable endeavors.
-The Alms project is led by DCCC Board member Cathy Riley and DCCC member and Sunday School Leader Pam Bugbee.
+The Alms project is led by DCCC member Cathy Riley and DCCC member and Sunday School Leader Pam Bugbee.

 Please click "play" arrow to watch Stix.